 LEPROSY

-EFFORTS, WE CAN
+WE CAN

 PUT AN END

-TO THE DECEASE
+TO THE DISEASE

 ABOUT LEPROSY